 Midwest Quarterly.
 “Avoiding Verbal Solutions: On Troping, Rhetoric, and Student Writing.” (forthcoming April 2022)

-I was recently named by Michael J. Seidlinger as one of 8 emerging horror authors changing the face of the horror genre by The Lineup Magazine.
+I was named by Michael J. Seidlinger as one of 8 emerging horror authors changing the face of the horror genre by The Lineup Magazine.
 Read more here.

 Coffin Bell.
 “Homebody.”

 Night Terrors, Vol. 12.
 Scare Street.
 “Smudge the Head.”